-- (a) The triple helix secondary structure - (b) The assembly of tropocollagen subunits into a fibre - (c) Chemical cross linking to strengthen the fibre
+- (a) The triple helix secondary structure - (b) The assembly of tropocollagen subunits into a fibre - (c) Chemical cross linking to strengthen the fibre of collagen is made up of three polypeptides to as "α-chains") that are twisted one another (tropocollagen) in a ropeple-helix and are held together by an bonds.

-Structure of collagen

-Collagen is made up of three polypeptides (referred to as "α-chains") that are twisted around one another (tropocollagen) in a ropelike triple-helix and are held together by hydrogen bonds.

-Collagen is formed from tropocollagen subunits.
-The triple helix in tropocollagen is highly extended and strong.
+is formed from tropocollagen subunits. e helix in tropocollagen is highly and strong.